Skip to main content

 • SMO 1: Quality Assurance

-In Australia, the Australian Securities and Investments Commission (ASIC)—the audit oversight regulator—and three professional accountancy organizations share responsibility for carrying out quality assurance (QA) reviews.
-The ASIC is authorized to review all audits of all entities while the PAOs implement review procedures for their respective members.
-IPA members in public practice are subject to a Professional Practice Quality Assurance Review (PPQA).
-The institute reports that its PPQA meet the SMO 1 requirements and its Board’s Pronouncement 4 - Quality Assurance Reviews outlines in detail what is expected of members throughout the QA review process.
+The corporate regulator, ASIC, has responsibility for audit oversight and has a program of audit inspection of selected firms.
+The PAOs implement review procedures for their respective members.
+IPA members in public practice are subject to a Quality Review Program (QRP).
+IPA reports that its QRP meets the SMO 1 requirements and the Board’s Pronouncement 4 - Quality Review Program outlines in detail what is expected of members throughout the QA review process.

 Current Status: Sustain